Chronology

 May 31, 1985

-Contributes a new print of the American flag for the Institute of Contemporary Art at the University of Pennsylvania fundraising event called Rally 'Round the Flag.
+Contributes a print of the American flag for the Institute of Contemporary Art at the University of Pennsylvania fundraising event called Rally 'Round the Flag.

 November 26, 1985